FusionAuth/fusionauth-site/_drafts/lets-talk-about-jwts-baby.md

 When a user logs in, the user object is stored in the session and the server sends back a session cookie that contains the session id.
 Each subsequent request to the server includes the session cookie.
 The server uses the session cookie to load the user object out of the session Hash.
 The user object is then used to identify the user making the request.
 Here are two diagrams that illustrate this concept:

 ### Login
-{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-3-1.png" alt="login example for sessions" class="img-thumbnail mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-3-1.png" alt="login example for sessions" class="full img-thumbnail mr-md-4" figure=false %}

 ### Second request
-{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-4-2.png" alt="API call with session example" class="img-thumbnail mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Lets-talk-about-JWTs-Diagram-4-2.png" alt="API call with session example" class="full img-thumbnail mr-md-4" figure=false %}

 If you have a smaller application that uses a single backend, sessions work well.
 Once you start scaling or using microservices, sessions can be more challenging.
 Larger architectures require load-balancing and session pinning, where each client is pinned to the specific server where their session is stored.
 Session replication or a distributed cache might be needed to ensure fault tolerance or allow for zero-downtime upgrades.
 Even with this added complexity, sessions might still be a good option.